T3 Code - The Bridge Between CLI and GUI in AI Coding

 Conclusions

-One thing is certain: the divide between "AI in IDE" and "AI in terminal" is starting to blur.
-T3 Code is one of the first projects consciously building a bridge between these two worlds.
+The divide between “AI in IDE” and “AI in terminal” is starting to blur, and T3 Code is one of the first projects consciously building a bridge between these two worlds.

 Article based on personal experience with AI coding tools and analysis of the github.com/pingdotgg/t3code repository and t3.codes.